 I hope this response answers your concerns.
-Please let me know if you wish to meet so I can clarify any points.
+Please let me know if you wish me to clarify any points.

 In the meantime, if you are still not satisfied with my reply, there is a further stage of the complaints procedure that you can follow.
 This formal stage two is a review by a panel of governors who will look at the way in which your complaint has been dealt with.
-The panel will consider the facts of the case but will not, however, rehear the whole case.
+The panel will not, however, rehear the whole case.

-To go to the next formal stage, you should write to the chair of governors within 10 school days of the receipt of this letter, giving your reasons why you wish to take your complaint further.
+To go to the next formal stage two, you should write to the chair of governors within 10 days of the receipt of this letter, giving your reasons why you wish to take your complaint further.
 If you are still not satisfied with the results of the formal stage two panel of governors, you can complain to the Secretary of State for Education who will consider how your complaint has been handled.